The Brimstone Sluggers: Background and promotion

 Crazy Town disbanded in 2003 shortly after the release of their 2002 album Darkhorse, citing amongst other things, pressure from their record company for a follow-up to their No. 1 hit "Butterfly".
 They reformed in late 2007, and announced they were working on The Brimstone Sluggers in August 2013.
-The album's title is a reference to the band name Crazy Town founding members Bret Mazur and Shifty Shellshock originally performed under.
+The album's title is a reference to the band name under which Crazy Town founding members Bret Mazur and Shifty Shellshock originally performed.

 Crazy Town released teaser clips promoting the album in August 2013.
 They began touring in Europe in June 2014 to promote the then upcoming album.
 In December 2014 they released the single "Megatron", which was featured as the new theme song for Impact Wrestling.
 They released the single "Backpack" in July 2015.
 The album was released on 28 August 2015 under Membran Records.
 "Born to Raise Hell" was released as a single in August 2015, and a music video was released in September.
 To promote the album Crazy Town would perform two concerts in Germany in November 2015, and two in Italy in December.